-- (1) The following dialog box appears to select "Driver Type" and "Install Type". - (2) Select the "High Functionality WDM Analog I/O driver". - (3) Click on the [Install] button.
+- (1) The following dialog box appears to select "Driver to install" and "Install option", "Usage of driver library". - (2) Select the "Advanced Analog I/O driver". - (3) Click on the [Install] button.

-Clicking the [Details] button displays detailed information about API-AIO(WDM) and API-AIO(98/PC).
+Clicking the [Detail] button displays detailed information about API-AIO(WDM) and API-AIO(98/PC).